 Welcome to Wayfinders Academy

 Meaningful Learning.
-Genuine Community.
-Real Agency.

-K-8 Education Designed for who your child is and who they can become.
+Wayfinders Academy is a K-8 Education Designed for who your child is and who they can become.

-Wayfinders Academy is an evidence-based alternative school for grades K-8, built around curiosity, play, student ownership, and collaborative community learning.
+We are an evidence-based alternative school for grades K-8, built around curiosity, play, student ownership, and collaborative community learning.

 4/1 Program